TimGrt/Ansible-Best-Practices/docs/development/extending.md

     ...
     ```

     1. Declare option that are needed in the plugin.
-[More about documentation](https://docs.ansible.com/ansible/latest/dev_guide/developing_plugins.html#plugin-configuration-documentation-standards)
+[More about documentation](https://docs.ansible.com/ansible/latest/dev_guide/developing_plugins.html#plugin-configuration-documentation-standards){:target="_blank"}
     2. Example with parameter for a inventory file to run the script.
-    3. Different methods like verify_file, parse and more.[More information about class and function here](https://docs.ansible.com/ansible/latest/dev_guide/developing_inventory.html#developing-an-inventory-plugin)
+    3. Different methods like verify_file, parse and more.
+[Additional information about class and function here](https://docs.ansible.com/ansible/latest/dev_guide/developing_inventory.html#developing-an-inventory-plugin){:target="_blank"}

 The Python file needs to be stored in a collection, e.g.: